pybliometrics-dev/pybliometrics/docs/classes/PlumXMetrics.rst

     as of 2023-10-20

-To each of the five categories, there is one property storing number and origin of the metrics in `namedtuples <https://docs.python.org/3/library/collections.html#collections.namedtuple>`_.
-If in a category there are no entries the property is simply `None`:
+For each of the five categories, there is a corresponding property that stores the number and origin of the metrics in `namedtuples <https://docs.python.org/3/library/collections.html#collections.namedtuple>`_.
+If a category has no entries, the corresponding property will be `None`:

 .. code-block:: python